Back to Blog

 Key advantages over Kap:

-- Beautiful backgrounds — 22+ gradient options for polished screenshots
+• Beautiful backgrounds — 150+ wallpaper options for polished screenshots

-ScreenSnap Pro handles both screenshots and GIF recording.
+ScreenSnap Pro handles both screenshots, GIF recording, and screen recording.
 It's a true screenshot app for Mac that covers multiple use cases.
 And it's native Mac software, so it's faster and lighter than Electron apps.

 Best for: Developers, designers, and marketers who need annotation tools and fast cloud sharing.